SlimeKnights/slimeknights.github.io/docs/json/recipes/modifiers.md

     * {% include field.html name="needed_per_level" type="integer" %} Number of items needed for a full level of this modifier.
     * {% include field.html name="amount_per_item" type="integer" %} Amount this recipe counts towards `needed_per_level`.
 Used to allow multiple recipes to apply the same modifier at different values, for instance redstone may count as 1 while redstone blocks count as 9.
 If unset, defaults to 1.
     * {% include field.html name="leftover" type="item output" %} Item to return if the tool needs less than `amount_per_item` to reach `needed_per_level`.
 Stack size will be scaled based on the extra amount.
 If unset, then no leftover is returned.
 Unused if `amount_per_item` is 1.
-    * {% include field.html name="slots" type="Slot Count" link="#slot-count" %} Modifier slots required to apply this recipe, will be removed when applied, or produce a validation error if the tool has too few slots.
+    * {% include field.html name="slots" type="Slot Count" %} Modifier slots required to apply this recipe, will be removed when applied, or produce a validation error if the tool has too few slots.
 If unset, no slots are required.
 Ignored on tools that already contain this modifier.
-        * {% include field.html name="\<slot\>" type="integer" %} Number of slots required of the [slot type](#slot-types) `<slot>`.
+        * {% include field.html name="\<slot\>" type="integer" %} Number of slots required of the [slot type](/docs/json/slot-types) `<slot>`.
 Only one slot type may be specified.
     * {% include field.html name="result" type="Modifier ID" %} Modifier applied by this recipe.
 In addition to other validations, the tool will be validated after applying this modifier to check modifier requirements.
     * {% include field.html name="level" type="int range" %} The resulting tool's level of `result` must be within this range after applying the recipe, see [level ranges](#level-ranges).
 If unset, any level is allowed.
     * {% include field.html name="check_trait_level" type="boolean" %} If true, `level` will consider the trait level on the tool, useful for preventing wasting resources on some abilities that also appear as traits.
 Defaults to false, which ignores the trait level.